Study at the No. 1 ranked university in Germany,

 America's oldest Study Abroad Progam in Germany

 Students who study abroad in Germany with JYM become part of a distinguished tradition.
 Not only did the junior year abroad movement in Germany begin with JYM, but with the re-opening of JYM by Wayne State University in 1953, JYM became the first junior year abroad program in postwar Germany.
-3500 students from 500 US colleges and universities have studied abroad in Munich since 1953 with JYM — America's oldest study abroad program in Germany.
+More than 4,780 students from 514 US colleges and universities have studied abroad in Munich since 1953 with JYM — America's oldest study abroad program in Germany.

 "I've had another study abroad experience that I really enjoyed, but JYM is unique because it was a program that was designed a long time ago and the spirit of the program is different than what other study abroad programs offer."
 (Maria, The George Washington University)